EcoExtreML/STEMMUS_SCOPE/README.md

 model at 170 sites (default) on a **compute node**.
-The scripts loops over forcing files in the "ForcingPath", creates `sitename_timestamped` working directories under "InputPath" directory and copies required data to those working drs.
+The scripts loops over forcing files in the "ForcingPath", creates `sitename_timestamped` working directories under "InputPath" directory and copies required data to those working dirs.
 To change the number of sites, open the script and on the last line change the parameter `{1..170}`.
 For example `env_parallel -n1 -j32 --joblog
 $log_file loop_func ::: {1..170}` will run the model at 32 sites simultaneously.
 For now, the time of bash script is defined as `00:10:00`.
 Note that the model